drycc-addons/containers/containers/minio/README.md

 ## Contributing

 We'd love for you to contribute to this container.
-You can request new features by creating an [issue](https://github.com/drycc-addons/drycc-docker-minio/issues), or submit a [pull request](https://github.com/drycc-addons/drycc-docker-minio/pulls) with your contribution.
+You can request new features by creating an [issue](https://github.com/drycc-addons/containers/issues), or submit a [pull request](https://github.com/drycc-addons/containers/pulls) with your contribution.

+## Issues

+If you encountered a problem running this container, you can file an [issue](https://github.com/drycc-addons/containers/issues/new).
+For us to provide better support, be sure to include the following information in your issue:

+- Host OS and version
+- Docker version (`docker version`)
+- Output of `docker info`
+- Version of this container
+- The command you used to run the container, and any relevant output you saw (masking any sensitive information)